solazr-development/BlockyDog-CE/README.md

     ./merge2out
     cd ../woof-out_*

-# Building a Puppy: building the kernel
+# Building a BlockyPuppy: building the kernel

 This is an optional step that can be skipped if you wish to use a prebuilt kernel in your woof-CE build.